Wine, Dine and Electric Bike in Burgundy

 Get ready for a taste of France!
 Fine wines, delicious food, and a slow, immersive ride on an electric bike!

-On this fantastic bike tour – whether you are guided or doing your own thing – all that is Burgundy unfolds... rolling hills draped in vineyards, picturesque valleys, and canals so serene they practically whisper, "Slow down."
-And on your electric bike, you can take your time and linger as long as you like at each stop.
-For the adventurous cyclists who thrive on challenges and consider hills their friends, there's always the option to rent a standard touring bike.
+On this fantastic bike tour – whether you are guided or doing your own thing – all that is Burgundy unfolds... rolling hills draped in vineyards, picturesque valleys, and serene, meandering canals.
+On your electric bike, you can take your time and linger as long as you like at each stop.
+For the adventurous cyclists who thrive on challenges, there's always the option to rent a standard touring bike.

 Highlights